dot-sys/CSRSS-Signature-Check/README.md

 # CSRSS Powershell Script
-Checks the Systems CSRSS Dump for file-paths, then checks the files for
+Checks the Systems CSRSS Dump for file-paths, then checks the files for signatures to ensure file integrity or detect traces of malware on a system.

 ### Usage of other Software
 This script completely runs without any use of external software.
 Simply open Powershell and run: